SWeav02/baderkit/docs/usage.md

 baderkit run --help
 ```

-There is also a convenience command for combining two grid files.
-This essentially runs the script above.
+There is also a convenience command for combining two grid files into a `CHGCAR_sum` file.
 ```bash
 baderkit tools sum AECCAR0 AECCAR2
 ```

 ## Web GUI

-Writing bader basins to file without knowing what they are can be annoying.
+Repeatedly writing basins to file to visualize them can be annoying.
 To help with this, we have the `BaderPlotter` class which uses [pyvista](https://pyvista.org/) under the hood.
-This can be interacted with in python directly, or through a relatively basic web app created with [Streamlit](https://streamlit.io/).
-The app can be started from the command line with:
+This can be interacted with in python directly, or through a [Streamlit](https://streamlit.io/) webapp which can be started from the command line.
 ```bash
 baderkit tools webapp CHGCAR -ref CHGCAR_sum
 ```